raulg/reactjs-site/README.md

 ### Deployment
 This project is ready for deployment using [Netlify](https://www.netlify.com), if you're interested in deploying to other platforms review the suggested [solutions](https://facebook.github.io/create-react-app/docs/deployment).

+### Get started with Prismic

+You can find out how to get started with Prismic from [our React documentation](https://prismic.io/docs/reactjs/getting-started/getting-started-from-scratch).

 ### Licence